scilus/scil-documentation/README.md

 Here is the link to our web site: https://scil-documentation.readthedocs.io/

-*Note for developers: To test your changes, you can build the website locally with:
+*Note for developers: To test your changes, first install sphinx-rtd-theme with:

+    sudo apt-get install python3-sphinx
+    pip install sphinx-rtd-theme

+And build the website locally with:

     make html